jh3nd3rs0n/jargyle/README.md

 -   `desiredDestinationPortRange` : Specifies the port range for the desired destination port of the SOCKS5 request.
 This field is optional.
 -   `logAction` : Specifies the logging action to take if the rule applies.
 Value can be either of the following: `LOG_AS_WARNING`, `LOG_AS_INFO`.
 This field is optional.

-Address ranges in the `sourceAddressRange` field and the `desiredDestinationAddressRange` field can be specified in the following formats:
+Address ranges in the `clientAddressRange` field and the `desiredDestinationAddressRange` field can be specified in the following formats:

 -   `ADDRESS` : Range is limited to a single address expressed in `ADDRESS`
 -   `ADDRESS1-ADDRESS2` : Range is limited to addresses between the address expressed in `ADDRESS1` (inclusive) and the address expressed in `ADDRESS2` (inclusive)